dinesh-GDK/image/README.md

 # 🖨️ print_image

-## 🎨 Transform Digital Images into Beautiful Print-Ready Artwork! 📄
+## 🎨 Transform Images into Beautiful Print-Like Artwork! 📄

-Discover the world of image conversion with our JPEG to Printable Image Converter.
-This C++ command-line tool harnesses the power of advanced algorithms to seamlessly convert your digital images into stunning, paper-ready artwork.
-Dive into the realm of print perfection and bring your digital creations to life on paper! 🖼️🖨️
+Discover the world of image conversion with JPEG to Printable Image Converter.
+This C++ command-line tool harnesses the power of image processing algorithms to convert your images into stunning, paper-like artwork seamlessly. 🖼️🖨️

-Whether you're seeking precision with **Dithering** and **Error Diffusion** or looking to master kernels like *FLOYD STEINBERG*, *JARVIS JUDICE NINKE*, *STUCKI*, our converter has you covered.
-These algorithms are used to convert images such that we can print them on paper media.
+Whether you're seeking precision with **Dithering** and **Error Diffusion** or looking to master kernels like *FLOYD STEINBERG*, *JARVIS JUDICE NINKE*, *STUCKI*, this converter has you covered.

 <p align="center">
   <img src="assests/demo_image.jpg" width="75%" height="auto"></img>